ansible/community-docs/releasing_collections_with_release_branches.rst

 20. Add a GitHub release for the new tag.
 Title should be the version and content ``See https://github.com/ansible-collections/community.xxx/blob/stable-X/CHANGELOG.rst for all changes``.

-21. Put a note about the release in the `Bullhorn Newsletter issue <https://github.com/ansible/community/issues/546>`_ to have it published later.
+21. Announce the release through the `Bullhorn Newsletter <https://github.com/ansible/community/wiki/News#the-bullhorn>`_.

-22. Announce that the release has been made in the pinned release issue / community pinboard of the collection and in the ``#ansible-community`` IRC channel.
+22. Announce the release in the pinned release issue/community pinboard of the collection and in the ``#ansible-community`` `Matrix/Libera.Chat IRC channel <https://docs.ansible.com/ansible/latest/community/communication.html#real-time-chat>`_.

 23. In the stable-X branch, update the version in galaxy.yml to the next **expected** version, for example, ``X.1.0``.
 Add, commit and push to the **upstream** repository.